 Will the True Clone Please Stand?

 So which process creates a true clone?
 Is it okay to take the parthenogenic or cloning process just so far as to make stem cells and not allow the cells to develop into an organism?
 Why do we need this research, you ask?

 Stem cell research has already shown us that it has terrific potential to cure deadly diseases such as cancer and diabetes.
 It’s just a tantalizing glimpse of what may be possible.
 Think of the many millions of people who may be helped by this process.

 And what about invitro fertilization?
 Most of us accept that this is one way for couples unable to conceive naturally to be able to have children.
 Is this cloning?
-What if, only one partner was able to contribute the cells to create the offspring due to genetic or other disease?
+What if, only one partner was able to contribute the cells to create the offspring due to genetic or other diseases?

 If we could repopulate endangered species through cloning, would that be an acceptable use of the process?

 If we outlaw cloning, do we outlaw the cloning and the parthenogenesis that nature affords us?
 Would you get rid of those cute identical twins everyone likes to ooh and ahh at?

 Does the difference in semantics affect the ethics of this situation?
 For many people, the answer is no. And I respect their concerns.
 There are reasons to be concerned.
 As with most scientific discoveries, there is the potential for both an immense amount of good and terrible wrongs.

 Not to make light of anyone’s particular beliefs, there is no easy answer.

 As a science fiction author and a nurse, I find this topic is a gold mine of information and emotional reactions.
 I’m having fun using parthenogenesis as a springboard to explore a little of the controversies involved.